thedynamiclinker/sudocode/lib/bbl1.o.md

-1: What is this file called bbl1.o?
+1: Why is this file called bbl1.o?
 Is that 1 about me?

 0: No no. It's bbl1 as in, bbl 1.